 GER 212 Readings in German (3)

 Students will apply the knowledge of vocabulary and syntax acquired in Basic German to a variety of printed, Webbased, or captioned video materials in German.
 Readings will be chosen for their cultural value, interest, and accessibility.
 Emphasis on grammar recognition rather than on production.
 Dictionary skills will be reinforced, allowing students to challenge themselves with texts of varying levels of complexity.
 Sessions in the department's computer laboratory will supplement classroom instruction as appropriate.
 Prerequisite: GER 112.

+GER 295 Special Topics (1-5)

+Special topics in the discipline, designed primarily for freshmen.
+Students may enroll in 295 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.

 GER 311 Advanced Composition I (3)

 Practice on translating and advanced exercises; original compositions.

 Prerequisite: GER 211,212.

 GER 312 Advanced Composition II (3)

 Practice on translating and advanced exercises; original compositions.
 Prerequisite: GER 311.

+GER 395 Special Topics (1-5)

+Special topics in the discipline, designed primarily for freshmen.
+Students may enroll in 395 Special Topics multiple times, as long as the topics differ.

+Prerequisite: Permission of the instructor.